 Right now the design app that I’m ADDICTED to is Canva and in this week’s #slowchathealth blog post I want to share four ways that you can incorporate this app into your classroom.

 About Canva: www.canva.com is a website that allows you to create stunning layouts using their amazing array of templates, graphics, filters, icons and fonts.
 The results look extremely professional and the sharpness of images are stunning, even when enlarged as posters.
 Additionally, they have an iPad app that synchronizes with the site, so you can start creating online and continue working on the same image on your iPad.
-Although there is a premium level that you have to pay for (which gives you additional creative elements) I have found that I can do everything I need with the free account.
+Although there is a paid premium level for non-educators, Canva For Education is 100% free for K12 teachers and their students.

 You also have the ability to invite others into your ‘team’ which allows you to work on a document together.
 Your creations can be downloaded as PDF, JPG and PNG files, which can then be shared across all platforms.